CalyxOS/calyxos.org/Offline-signing.md

 * --signing_helper can be used (see external/avb/README.md) - would need development of a small script to communicate

   Modifications needed:
+  * A few lines in build/tools/releasetools to call the external signing helper.

 ##### Useful links
 * https://source.android.com/devices/tech/ota/sign_builds